YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+# Version 5.0.2.2
+ * Removed redundant variables in en.json file
+ * Added two new macros:
+    - `Quick Token Setup for PCs`: Automatically configures player tokens with vision, name display, and actor linkage settings.
+    - `Regenerate All Scene Thumbnails`: Regenerates thumbnails for all scenes in the world.

+## Version 5.0.2.1
+ * Minor corrections in the CSS file
+ * Added localized logos for KULT: Divinity Lost and variations based on the chosen theme (light/dark)
+ * Search and assign token images to actors by looking for file name variations (with "-token", "_token", "(token)", etc.)

 ## Version 5.0.1.0
  * Fixed the Non-Player Character sheet display